sevgibayansalduzz/Computer-Organization/README.md

 # Computer-Organization
-This repository includes the codes of Single Cycle MIPS , ALU etc.
+This repository includes the codes of Single Cycle MIPS , ALU, and etc.